jfontestad/ai-openai-codex-mcp/README.en.md

   <p><a href="./README.md">Japanese</a></p>
 </div>

 A lightweight MCP server that uses the OpenAI Responses API as its inference core.
 `web_search` is always permitted; whether to actually search is decided autonomously by the model.
 It is used over stdio from MCP clients such as Claude Code and Claude Desktop.

+Important: This is a local/personal repository.
+It is not intended for registry publishing.

 Important: The canonical specification is `docs/spec.md`.
 See that file for details.